 Will S Corporation Loophole Ever Be Closed?

-Let's broach one other issue-the possibly that the Subchapter S tax accounting rules will be removed from the Internal Revenue Code.
+Let's broach one other issue--the possibility that the Subchapter S tax accounting rules will be removed from the Internal Revenue Code.

 The possibility exists.
 A couple of times in recent years (mostly seriously in 2010), Congress discussed the idea (see here, for example).

 But the "loophole" has been around for decades.
-Further, as you now know, the "loophole" was actually proposed by a pretty centrist guy, President Eisenhowser, and has been repeatedly discussed and then re-affirmed by Congress many times over the last half century.
+Further, the "loophole" has been repeatedly discussed and then re-affirmed by Congress many times over the last half century.

-Our feeling?
-We would totally expect that politicians (both Republicans and Democrats) will continue to debate Subchapter S regularly.
-But we also predict that just as they done countless times over the last five-plus decades they will in the end decide to continue the loophole they themselves created in 1958.
+My feeling?
+You and I should totally expect that politicians (both Republicans and Democrats) will continue to debate Subchapter S loophole regularly.
+But I will predict that just as they have done countless times in the past, they will in the end decide to continue the loophole they themselves created.